top of page

 This potjie is perfection when paired with:

-• Crusty bread or baguette (to mop up every last bit of sauce)
+• Crusty bread or baguette to mop up every last bit of sauce.

-• Creamy mash or soft pap
+• Creamy mash or soft pap for that comforting side.

-• A fresh, zesty green salad to cut through the richness
+• A fresh, zesty green salad to cut through the richness of the dish.

 Final Thoughts